LoyolaChicagoBooks/introcs-csharp/rst/dictionaryexamples.rst

-That lack of order for a ``HashSet`` means it cannot be indexed, but otherwise it has mostly the same methods and constructors that have been discussed for a ``List``, including ``Add`` and ``Contains`` and a constructor taking a collection as parameter.
+That lack of order for a ``HashSet`` means it cannot be indexed, but otherwise it has mostly the same methods and constructors that have been discussed for a ``List``, including ``Add`` and ``Contains`` and a constructor that takes a collection as parameter.

 .. index::